2022–23 East Bengal FC season: Calcutta Football League

-East Bengal will be participating in the 2022-23 Calcutta Premier Division after being absent last year due to issues with their previous investor group.
-East Bengal will start their campaign from the super six stages of the Premier A division, along with the other big two ATK Mohun Bagan and Mohammedan Sporting.
+East Bengal participated in the 2022-23 Calcutta Premier Division after being absent last year due to issues with their previous investor group.
+East Bengal started their campaign from the super six stages of the Premier A division, along with the other big two ATK Mohun Bagan and Mohammedan Sporting.
 Bhawanipore, Aryan and Kidderpore are the other three teams who qualified for the super six stages.
 The fixtures for the Super-Six were released on 21 September and East Bengal is set to begin their campaign against Aryan on 25 September at the Bankimanjali Stadium at Naihati.
 ATK Mohun Bagan withdrew their name from the tournament, while East Bengal fielded their Reserve squad for the tournament as the fixtures got clashed with the Indian Super League.

 On 25 September, East Bengal began their campaign with a 0–0 draw against Kidderpore at the Bankimanjali Stadium at Naihati.
 Bino George took charge of the team from the sidelines as the reserve squad took the field.
 East Bengal was supposed to play their second match against Aryan on 28 September at Naihati but the match was abandoned due to heavy rainfalls.
 The match was rescheduled and was played at the same venue on 15 October.
 East Bengal drew the match 1–1 with Jesin TK scoring in the thirty-ninth minute for East Bengal while Amarnath Baskey equalised for Aryan in the fifty-first minute as East Bengal settle for another draw.
 On 26 October, East Bengal faced Bhawanipore and suffered a 2–0 defeat at the Kalyani Stadium.
 Jiten Murmu and Gnohere Krizo scored for Bhawanipore.
 On 30 October, Mohammedan Sporting were crowned the champions of the tournament, even before the game against East Bengal, after Bhawanipore drew 1–1 with Aryan.
 On 1 November, East Bengal faced Mohammedan Sporting at the Kishore Bharati Krirangan and drew 1–1 as they ended the Calcutta Football League campaign without a win in the fourth position.
 Vivek Singh opened the scoring for East Bengal in the thirty-fourth minute but Faslu Rahman equalized for Mohammedan in the ninetieth minute as the game ended in a stalemate.